 A special documentation block is a C or C++ style comment block with some additional markings, so doxygen knows it is a piece of documentation that needs to end up in the generated documentation.
-For Python and VHDL code there are a different comment conventions, which can be found in section Special documentation blocks in Python and Special documentation blocks in VHDL respectively.
+For Python, VHDL, Fortran, and Tcl code there are different comment conventions, which can be found in sections Special documentation blocks in Python, Special documentation blocks in VHDL, Special documentation blocks in Fortran, and Documentation blocks in Tcl respectively.